Internship in Germany Program

 Stage Four: Community & Educational Activities

-• Participants will run workshops sharing marketable skills with the refugee community such as CV writing workshops, how to operate photo and video editing software, academic writing workshops, etc.
+• Participants will run workshops sharing marketable skills with the refugee community, such as CV writing workshops, how to operate photo and video editing software, academic writing workshops, etc.

 Who Can Participate?